anto1282/Bachelor/README.md

 ### IPHOP Database
 When using the local profile in NPhAnToM, the host prediction tool IPHOP is not run as standard, since the IPHOP database takes up more than 100 GB of space.

-If you run the pipeline on an HPC, or want to run the iphop on a local PC anyway, just provide the path to the database and IPHOP should run without any issues.
+If you run the pipeline on an HPC, or want to run the iphop on a local PC anyway, just provide the ```--iphopDB``` path to the database and IPHOP should run without any issues.
 Follow this link to download IPHOP and the proper database: https://bitbucket.org/srouxjgi/iphop/src/main/

 ```